April 4, 2018

 Now, voting is easy, but requires a problematic eligibility (signature) check of remote voters who casually drop signed ballot envelopes into a public mail box, into their own mailbox, into the hand of a friend or ballot harvester, or even into a clerk’s unmanned 24-hour drop box.
 Voters likely think this action equals casting the ballot.

-However, the Secretary of State redefined “Ballots Cast” as the product of something the CLERK does.
+However, Secretary of State Wayne Williams redefined “Ballots Cast” as the product of something the CLERK does.
 The new definition of “Ballots Cast” is “ballots received by the county clerk in an election, except those returned as undeliverable.”
 That new definition, originating in Boulder County, was a work-around to allow Canvass Board members to certify that “the number of ballots counted in this election do not exceed the number of ballots cast….”
 This new definition strategically ignores any problems ballot envelopes encounter before being accepted by officials.
 It also portrays as acceptable the practice of sending ballots to people who may or may not be eligible to vote them.
 Over 20,000 ballots were returned as undeliverable in Boulder County in 2017.

 Each election contest can be decided by one vote; one error or fraud can cause an erroneous contest-outcome, putting the wrong person in office or creating a law that citizens voted against.
 Coloradans shouldn’t have to trust the process of electing officials to their elected officials.
 We the People must petition for the repeal of laws that make elections untrustworthy.